 Our share price is likely to continue to be volatile.
-The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
+The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility, including as a result of the COVID-19 pandemic, that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, our shareholders may not be able to sell their Class A common shares at or above the price they paid for their shares.
 The market price for our Class A common shares may be influenced by many factors, including:

-- the results of clinical trials for our product candidates; - delays in the commencement, enrollment and the ultimate completion of clinical trials; - the results and potential impact of competitive products or technologies; - our ability to manufacture and successfully produce our product candidates;
+- the results of clinical trials for our product candidates; - delays in the commencement, enrollment and the ultimate completion of clinical trials; - delays in approvals of our product candidates from the PDUFA goal date or failures in obtaining approval of our product candidates; - the results and potential impact of competitive products or technologies; - our ability to manufacture and successfully produce our product candidates; - our ability to commercialize our product candidates, if approved; - the size of the market for our product candidates; - actual or anticipated changes in estimates as to financial results, capitalization, development timelines or recommendations by securities analysts; - the level of expenses related to any of our product candidates or clinical development programs; - variations in our financial results or those of companies that are perceived to be similar to us; - financing or other corporate transactions, or our inability to obtain additional funding; - failure to meet or exceed the expectations of the investment community;

-- actual or anticipated changes in estimates as to financial results, capitalization, development timelines or recommendations by securities analysts; - the level of expenses related to any of our product candidates or clinical development programs; - variations in our financial results or those of companies that are perceived to be similar to us; - financing or other corporate transactions, or our inability to obtain additional funding; - failure to meet or exceed the expectations of the investment community; - regulatory or legal developments in the United States and other countries; - the recruitment or departure of key personnel; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the results of our efforts to discover, develop, acquire or in-license additional product candidates; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; - changes in voting control of our executive officers and certain other members of our senior management or affiliates who hold our shares; and - the other factors described in this "Risk Factors" section.
+- regulatory or legal developments in the United States and other countries; - the recruitment or departure of key personnel; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or from our entering into entering collaborations or other strategic transaction agreements; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions, including as a result of the COVID-19 pandemic and measures taken in response to the pandemic; - changes in voting control of, or sales of our shares by, our executive officers and certain other members of our senior management or entities affiliated with certain of our directors that hold our shares; and - the other factors described in this "Risk Factors" section.